25prabhu10/notes/docs/Concepts/Web/Images.md

 ### Lazy Loading

 **Lazy loading** is the strategy of loading resources as they are needed, rather than in advance.
-This approach frees up resources during the initial page load and avoids loading assets that are never used.
+This approach frees up resources during the initial page load and avoids loading assets that are never used

-Loading only those image currently present in the view-port.
+Loading only those image currently present in the view-port

 [lazysizes](https://github.com/aFarkas/lazysizes) is the most popular library for lazy loading images.
-It is a script that intelligently loads images as the user moves through the page and prioritizes images that the user will encounter soon.
+It is a script that intelligently loads images as the user moves through the page and prioritizes images that the user will encounter soon

 Steps to integrate `lazysizes`: